annietphan/bookwire_app/README.md

 ## Features
 * CRUD functionality for books
 * CRUD functionality for reviews
+* Sign In with Github

 ### To Do:
-* Fix Oauth
 * Fix Error Messages
 * Add Discussion Thread
+* Add Facebook, Google, LinkedIn sign in options
+* Add more styling

 ## Technologies
 Project is created with: